arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 (I'm amazed by the beauty of this syntax: definetely, I'm a fan of your language).

-You will like to build the new parser combining the 2 existing `predicate` and `codeBlock` with something like:
+You will be able to build the new parser combining the 2 existing `predicate` and `codeBlock` with something like:

 ```fsharp